ronjoy-databricks/dbrick-bot-framework/dbrx-chat/README.md

 Use Databricks Serving Endpoints for Prompt Engineering, RAG, and Fine tuned LLMs

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework](https://learn.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-create-bot?view=azure-bot-service-4.0&tabs=python,vs), it shows how to create a simple bot that accepts input from the user and pipes it to a Databricks Served model for securely hosted inferencing of LLMs.
+Use this for model optionality, querying your RAG architectures, or your fine tuned/pretrained models.

+The only custom code from the sample echo chatbot is the [dbrx.py](dbrx.py) file.
+For enterprise use, this will need to be extended and secured.

+> You can easily change the model used in the dbrx.py file.
+It can even be specified at runtime to let the user choose between different models.

 ## Prerequisites